tobychui/zoraxy/README.md

 cd ./zoraxy

 # Download the release binary from Github release.
-# Download the release binary from Github release.
 wget {binary executable link from release page}

-# Set permission.
-Change this if required.
 # Set permission.
 Change this if required.
 sudo chmod 775 -R ./